trs-kaushik/NLP-Team-Synapse-Clickbait-Spoiler-Generation/README.md

 -Transformer_based_classification: The ipynb codebase with baseline_bert_classification(milestone2) and novel_bert_classification(milestone3).

 The passage retrieval folder consists of ipynb notebook of passage retrieval codebase.

+## Spoiler classification

+### Steps to execute (baseline_biLSTM.ipynb, novel_biLSTM.ipynb, baseline_BERT_classification.ipynb, novel_BERT_classification.ipynb)

+* Open the notebook
+* Some packages require python version to be 3.9.
+To change it, Tools->Command Pallete-> Use Fallback runtime version
+* Upload the train.jsonl and validation.jsonl to the notebook environment
+* Run all the cells

+## Passage retrieval

+### Steps to execute - (passage_retrieval.ipynb)
+* Open the notebook
+* Some packages require python version to be 3.9.
+To change it, Tools->Command Pallete-> Use Fallback runtime version
+* Upload the train.jsonl and validation.jsonl to the notebook environment
+* Run all the cells